theRealBitcoinClub/flutter_coinector/assets/README-DATA.md

 For each city, country and continent exists a separate .json file.
-For each suggestion exists a comma separated object inside an array inside the dart file "Suggestions.dart"
+For each suggestion exists a comma separated object inside an array inside the dart file "Suggestions.dart" If a city has less than 50/100 results, we show the results of the state (there exists no separate file for the city and the file lookup will throw an exception)

 ## File naming convention